nicholaswilde/recipes/docs/mediterranean/spicy-red-lentil-curry.md

 ### Step 4

 Add tomato paste, vegetable broth, water and stir to combine.
-Then add lentils, coconut sugar, turmeric, and stir.
+Then add lentils, maple syrup, turmeric, and stir.

 ### Step 5